Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Product Carbon Footprint Analyst

-The regulation does not call for a theoretical document, but for a plan grounded in real commuting patterns.
-This means working with concrete, up-to-date, and, above all, representative data.
+The regulation does not ask for a theoretical document, but for a plan grounded in real commuting patterns.
+That means working with concrete, up-to-date and representative data.
+Many companies try to build it from estimates or sector averages: understandable, but insufficient, because the regulation points towards measurable and justifiable actions.

-1. How people actually commute
+1. How people actually travel

 • Employees' place of residence (at least by postal code)